Nagendrap0034/CMOSCircuitDesign-Sky130nm/README.md

 <img width="1280" height="592" alt="image" src="https://github.com/user-attachments/assets/f4e7acd7-6158-432b-8003-b2c74656f9b0" />

 Next comes the **Simulation Commands**</br>
-Here we will be sweeping the gate input voltage from 0 to 2.5V with steps of 0.05.
-We need to find the VTC, for this only we will be sweeping the input voltage and measuring the output voltage.</br>
+Here sweep the gate input voltage from 0 to 2.5V with steps of 0.05.
+To find the VTC, sweep the input voltage and measure the output voltage.</br>
-Final step is to describe the **Model files**, all the information about the technological parameteres is given inside the model files.</br>
+Final step is to describe the **Model files**, all the details about the technological parameteres is given inside the model files.</br>

 <img width="1223" height="565" alt="image" src="https://github.com/user-attachments/assets/1bd6f151-618b-4612-82fd-6b43f7eec459" />

-Now we will do the SPICE simulation for Wn=Wp=0.375u, Ln=Lp=0.25u, Wn/ln=Wp/Lp=1.5.
-Below is the VTC we get for the above netlist.</br>
+Now do the SPICE simulation for Wn=Wp=0.375u, Ln=Lp=0.25u, Wn/ln=Wp/Lp=1.5</br>

 <img width="743" height="567" alt="image" src="https://github.com/user-attachments/assets/91c4ab55-57f1-45ab-826b-b9a9631647ee" />

-Next we will get the VTC for Wn= 0.375u, Wp= 0.9375u, Ln,p=0.25u; Wn/Ln=1.5, Wp/Lp=2.5  (PMOS width is 2.5 times more than NMOS)
+Next get the VTC for Wn= 0.375u, Wp= 0.9375u, Ln,p=0.25u; Wn/Ln=1.5, Wp/Lp=2.5  (PMOS width is 2.5 times more than NMOS)

 <img width="741" height="572" alt="image" src="https://github.com/user-attachments/assets/5d83f191-3962-4e25-99b3-aa5d3f520d92" />

-If we observe the previous graph is left shifted slightly.
+Observe the previous graph is left shifted slightly.
 This happens because NMOS is more stronger than PMOS in previous graph.</br>

 ### L3 Labs Sky130 SPICE simulation for CMOS
-We now get the VTC characteristics
+Now VTC characteristics are obtained.

 <img width="1918" height="1078" alt="image" src="https://github.com/user-attachments/assets/3e6c8b58-05e8-4c43-94a8-e1f8323a9e00" />

 We are using both pfet and nfet for CMOS inverter.
-We can see that W/L ratio of pmos is 2.33 times greater than that of nmos.
-And we will be sweeping Vin from 0 to 1.8V with step isze of 0.01V and plotting the Vout.</br>
+We see that W/L ratio of pmos is 2.33 times greater than that of nmos.
+Sweep Vin from 0 to 1.8V with step size of 0.01V and plot the Vout.</br>

 <img width="1913" height="1078" alt="image" src="https://github.com/user-attachments/assets/a9aa02e7-a3f0-4485-9b07-129fd8260d03" />
 To get the plot type `ngspice` and `plot out vs in`.